 The funding to operate the roster and provide personnel on an in-kind basis to UN agencies typically comes from that NGO’s corresponding ministry of foreign affairs, in line with the national Government’s foreign policy agenda.
 In some instances, however, the SBPs may be governmental, or indeed even from the private sector.

-To date, FAO has signed Memoranda of Understanding (MoUs) with the Norwegian Refugee Council (NRC), the Danish Refugee Council (DRC), the Canadian Civilian Reserve Roster (CANADEM), and Information Management and Mine Action Program (iMMAP).
+To date, FAO has signed Memoranda of Understanding (MoUs) with the Norwegian Refugee Council (NRC), the Danish Refugee Council (DRC), the Canadian Civilian Reserve Roster (CANADEM), iMMAP, the UK Department for International Development (DFID), and RedR Australia.
 FAO is in discussion with several additional entities to enter into similar agreements.

 FAO/ILO - Food, Agriculture & Decent Work

 The collaboration between ILO and FAO on emergency response and early recovery has been particularly significant for the promotion of early recovery activities that protect and enhance the livelihoods of affected populations.
 Both agencies have in fact embraced the principle that saving livelihoods saves lives; in other words they are committed to livelihoods oriented early action to i) stop a situation deteriorating and before people resort to harmful coping strategies such as selling off assets, forced migration and sex working, where increased vulnerability and irreversible destitution occur; ii) provide urgent support to restore self-reliance thereby reducing the need for prolonged and expensive relief and iii) promote sustainable recovery in ways that reduce people’s vulnerability (i.e. do not recreate the precariousness that existed before the crisis and contributed to the severity of its impact).